What Is A 360 Deal

 Be very careful with wanting to sign to a record label.
 It’s a business and businesses are made to make money.
 If you are not making them money, they will not be your friend.

 360 Deals vs Regular Deals or Old Label Deals is a whole other story.
-Unfortunately they don’t tend to do those kind of record deals anymore.
+Unfortunately, they don’t tend to do those kinds of record deals anymore.
 You can always hope for a great music distribution deal though.
 Those are pretty common and a lot better option over a 360 deal if you have the right amount of buzz to get a good one.

 Keep hustlin gang, I’ll see you at the top.